 ‘The Unmoving’ is available here.

-Overview: The Boris Disorder is characterised by a pattern of excessive attention-seeking emotions, behaviours and statements, usually beginning in early adulthood, including excessive need for power within a politically incompetent system or society.
+Overview: The Boris Disorder is characterised by a pattern of excessive attention-seeking emotions, behaviours and statements, usually beginning in early adulthood, including excessive need for power.

 Symptoms: The Boris Disorder affects politicians in different ways and can cause a wide variety of symptoms.
 They range from incendiary or outrageous public statements to symptomatic deceit and corruption.